jachansantiago/jachansantiago.github.io/_posts/2021-09-21-pollen-classification.md

 cm = confusion_matrix(correct_labels, predicted_labels > 0.5, normalize='all')
 ConfusionMatrixDisplay(cm, display_labels=["No Pollen", "Pollen"]).plot()
 ```
-From the confussion matrix we can see that our model do not have false positive.
+From the confussion matrix we can see that our model do not have false positives.
 There some false negatives but in general our pollen model is very accurate.
 Also, we can see that our validation dataset is unbalanced where 76% of the data belongs to `No pollen` class.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0 text-center">